This is the multi-page printable view of this section. Click here to print.

 Label

-It is a name tag or label attached to a specific version of a Secret (a pointer for referencing a specific version).
+It is a label or tag attached to a specific version of a Secret (a pointer for referencing a specific version).

 Constraints

-Secrets Manager service constraints are as follows.
-Before use, be sure to check the constraints below and reflect them in your service usage plan.
+The limitations of the Secrets Manager service are as follows.
+Before use, be sure to review the following constraints and incorporate them into your service usage plan.

-- Secrets Manager is a regional service, and the created Secret can only be used within that region.
+- Secrets Manager is a regional service, and a created secret can be used only within that region.

 |---|---|---|